The Borel complexity of the space of left-orderings, low-dimensional topology, and dynamics: Preliminaries

 A group \(G\) is \emph{locally indicable} if for every finitely generated subgroup \(H<G\) there is an onto homomorphism \(h\colon H\to \mathbb{Z}\).
 As a consequence of the Burns-Hale theorem~(e.g., see~\cite[Theorem 1.50]{ClaRol}) every locally indicable group is left-orderable.
 In fact, a group is locally indicable if and only if it admits a Conradian left-order \cite[Theorem 4.1]{Con59}.

 Now let \(G\) be a group equipped with a fixed left-ordering $<$.
 A subgroup $C$ of $G$ is \emph{convex relative to $<$} if whenever $g, h\in C$ and $f \in G$ with $g<f<h$, then $f \in C$.
-A subgroup \(C\subseteq G\) is \emph{left relatively convex} in \(G\) if \(C\) is convex relative to some left ordering of \(G\).
+A subgroup \(C\subseteq G\) is \emph{left-relatively convex} in \(G\) (or \emph{relatively convex} in \(G\) for short) if \(C\) is convex relative to some left ordering of \(G\).
 When $C$ is normal in $G$, the quotient $G/C$ is left-orderable if and only if $C$ is left-relatively convex in $G$.

 We require two results concerning the relative convexity of certain kinds of subgroups that will be needed in the later sections of this paper.
 Recall that a subgroup \(H\) of \(G\) is \emph{isolated} if \(h^n \in H\) implies \(h \in H\).